dancarroll/dancarrollorg_hugo/content/blog/2011-02-announcing-django-activitysync.md

 How to use it
 -------------
 Django-activitysync is available as an installable Python package [on PyPI](http://pypi.python.org/pypi/django-activitysync/).
 You will also find detailed documentation there on installation, configuration, and use.
-The source code itself is also available in a [Bitbucket repository](https://bitbucket.org/dancarroll/django-activitysync/src).
+The source code itself is also available in a [GitHub repository](https://github.com/dancarroll/django-activitysync).

 Future plans
 ------------
 This announcement marks the initial release of django-activitysync.
 I plan to continue supporting it with additional features, new social networks, and bug fixes.
-Feel free to open issues on the Bitbucket repository if you encounter bugs or have feature suggestions.
+Feel free to open issues on the GitHub repository if you encounter bugs or have feature suggestions.